ghostandthemachine/sketchpad/Sketchpad-deliverables.md

 - static namespace browser, with reasonable search capabilities

 - REPL history persistent across IDE restarts

-- ~~Support for multiple REPLs (i.e. load code into the last focused REPL)~~

-- ~~Full editor capability in the REPL – highlighting, symbol completion, formatting, etc.~~

-- ~~Browsable/searchable REPL history~~

-	+ ~~Prior expressions accessible via standard command history (Ctrl-up/down, etc), as well as by clicking on expressions still shown in the REPL window~~

 - Runtime namespace browser, with the same usage characteristics as the static one, but tied to the focused REPL